Edward Kienholz: Collaboration with Nancy Reddin (1972–1994)

 In 1981, Ed Kienholz officially declared that all his work from 1972 on should be retrospectively understood to be co-authored by, and co-signed by, his fifth wife and collaborator, former photojournalist Nancy Reddin Kienholz.
 Collectively, they are referred to as "Kienholz".
 Their work has been widely acclaimed, particularly in Europe.

 In the early 1970s, Kienholz received a grant that permitted him to work in Berlin.
 His most important works during this period were based on the Volksempfängers (fixed-channel radio receiving apparatus from the National Socialist period in Germany).
-In 1973 he was guest artist of the German Academic Exchange Service in Berlin.
+In 1973, he was guest artist of the German Academic Exchange Service in Berlin.
 In 1974 Edward Kienholz performed with Jannis Kounellis, Wolf Vostell, and other artists in Berlin at the ADA - Aktionen der Avantgarde.

 In 1973, Kienholz and Reddin moved from Los Angeles to Hope, Idaho, and for the next twenty years they divided their time between Berlin and Idaho.
 In 1976 he received a Guggenheim Fellowship.
 In 1977 he opened "The Faith and Charity in Hope Gallery" at their Idaho studio, and showed both established and emerging artists, including Francis Bacon, Jasper Johns, Peter Shelton, and Robert Helm.
 The Kienholzs continued to produce their own new installations and sculptures for exhibition.

 Death

 Edward Kienholz died suddenly in Idaho on June 10, 1994, from a heart attack after hiking in the mountains near their home.
 He was a chronic smoker who had been struggling with diabetes, which progressively impaired use of his extremities.
 He was buried in an authentic Kienholz installation; Robert Hughes wrote, "[H]is corpulent, embalmed body was wedged into the front seat of a brown 1940 Packard coupe.
 There was a dollar and a deck of cards in his pocket, a bottle of 1931 Chianti beside him and the ashes of his dog Smash in the back.
 He was set for the afterlife.
 To the whine of bagpipes, the Packard, steered by his widow Nancy Reddin Kienholz, rolled like a funeral barge into the big hole."

-After Edward's death, Nancy Reddin Kienholz continued to administer their joint artistic estate, organizing shows and exhibitions, until her own death in 2019.
+After Edward's death, Nancy continued to administer their joint artistic estate, organizing shows and exhibitions, until her own death in 2019.